hicommonwealth/commonwealth/knowledge_base/Contests.md

 ### Contest Pool and Prizes

-Common content that receives the most votes will be rewarded with the weekly contest prize.
+Common content that receives the most votes will be rewarded with the contest prize.

 Prizes will be distributed based on the following variables: